Connect Microsoft 365 apps like Outlook and Teams

 Use these steps if Microsoft options have already been enabled for the assistant and you just need to connect your own account.

-• you are using an assistant with connectors enabled (you can see the wrench icon)
+- you are using an assistant with Microsoft access enabled

 Connect your account

-3. Is there a red dot?
-A red dot means one or more connectors still need authentication.
+- If there is a red dot, one or more tools still need authentication.

-1. In the connector list, find the Microsoft option you want to use.
+- In the list, find the Microsoft option you want to use.

 Once connected, you can start asking for help with the Microsoft data you already have access to.